LogtalkDotOrg/logtalk3/manuals/sources/devtools/lgtunit.rst

 template for a property, generate random values for each input argument based on the type information, and check each output argument.
-For common types, the implementation tries first (by default) common edge cases (e.g. empty atom, empty list, or zero) before generating arbitrary values.
+For common types, the implementation tries first (by default) common edge cases (e.g., empty atom, empty list, or zero) before generating arbitrary values.
 When the output arguments check fails, the QuickCheck implementation tries (by default) up to 64 shrink operations of the counter-example to report a simpler case to help debugging the failed test.
 Edge cases, generating arbitrary terms, and shrinking terms make